Gift Icon

 He notes that people’s susceptibility to the impact of traffic is affected by the activities they wish to pursue.
 Numerous activities are now suppressed.
 These include people talking, gardening, cycling, jogging, strolling, sitting, playing, etc. All of these activities are easily interrupted by traffic.

-The quality and amount of neighboring is one of street life’s most discussed and important aspects.
+The quality and number of neighbors are among the most discussed and important aspects of street life.
 Severing or interrupting it is one of the many results of our current transportation system.

 The benefits of people living in areas with fewer automobiles have been identified in a Consumers’ Union article.
 It claims that many districts have lost their community sense due to the buildup of traffic and widening roads.
 Access by foot is necessary for the development of strong communities.